JoseLuis1248/Automation_SeleniumVS/README.md

 ## Credits

-This project has been done thanks of the courses, experience and internet tutorials.
-This project use: POM, Specflow and some common practices for projects.
+This project has been done using POM structure for automated test cases development, Specflow features and some common practices for projects.
 There are a lot of information about POM (page object model) structure on internet and if you want to learn more about Specflow, there are some really good explanation videos about features files and step definition files on Specflow official channel on youtube.
 The section is "Getting Started with SpecFlow" from Bas Dijkstra:

 https://www.youtube.com/watch?v=HpRzI0C-x-8&list=PL5lX-Y5KVGPrH8g6ONpgpPSe8Z1Sh4vDg&index=1